 Identify individuals who have the ability to take all the positive attributes of a leader and be able to effectively apply them under the intense pressure of a crisis.
 Provide them opportunities to hone these skills through training and experience-based learning.
 Empowered leaders who understand the plan and have enough knowledge and understanding to process ever changing information; to delegate; to listen; to motivate; to adapt and to encourage flexibility in others, will help smooth the transition that a disruption requires.

-Many organisations that I work with now will, I’m sure, agree with me.
-By engaging all levels of the organisation, by delivering regular communications, testing and training, and through the experience of rehearsals and real disruptions, they have witnessed a change to the way in which their organisation responds: with speed, with confidence and to great affect.
+By engaging all levels of the organisation, by delivering regular communications, testing and training, and through the experience of rehearsals and real disruptions, we will see a change to the way in which an organisation responds: with speed, with confidence and to great affect.

 Just having a business continuity plan in place is not enough.
 People require education, support and information.
 They need to see leadership support for the BC program and they need to know as much as possible about the experience of a disruption.
 As people understand the logic behind BC and they can see its enormous benefit to the organisation they will demand more.
 More testing.
 More knowledge.
 More understanding.
 Thus ensuring a greater level of preparedness and thus a greater capacity to recover when the time comes.